Skip to content

 Merge and Apply Strategy

-The GitHub Actions Workflow Blueprints follow the merge+apply strategy, where deployments happen when a pull request is merged to the main branch.
+The GitHub Actions Workflow Blueprints use the merge+apply strategy, deploying changes when a pull request is merged into the main branch.

 Code Checkout